accessibilitywars/zaw2/content/builds/alac-condi-specter.md

 1. {{ skill(id="13006") }} (D3) is an evade.
 You spend almost half the time in evade frames.
 2. {{ skill(id="63155") }} is your second health bar.
 You spend almost half the time on your second health bar.

-> <small>Taking consume shadows will obliterate your second health bar but can trivialise certain fights if timed well.
+> <small>Taking {{ trait(id="2275") }} will obliterate your second health bar but can assist your healers with certain fights if timed well.
 Use it for group survivabiity.</small>

 ## Optimisation
 #### Raid Ready
 1. W1 Vale Guardian - {{ trait(id="2275") }} before greens gives your healers a super easy time. {{ skill(id="63220") }} also adds barrier that fears red orbs away.
 You can take on guardians of any colour and you have a boon strip through {{ trait(id="1277") }}.
 2. W1 Gorseval - {{ skill(id="56898") }} is a prolonged immobilise that can stop spirits in their tracks.
-Precast skills before each main boss phase.
+It is also a great damage skills which you can precast  before each main boss phase.
 3. W1 Sabetha - Be careful with {{ skill(id="13006") }} during the flamethrower phase.
 Bring {{ skill(id="13132") }} for Knuckles.
 4. W2 Bandit Trio - Place thousand needles along saboteur routes.
 5. W2 Matthias - Bring {{ skill(id="13132") }} to break allies free.
 Use your shroud CCs if it is not available.
-6. W3 Escort - The large amounts of HP, cleaves and evades make this a good build to fight on towers.
-You can use {{ skill(id="16435") }} to 2/3-man the towers as well.
+6. W3 Escort - The large amounts of HP, cleaves and evades make this a good build to fight on towers solo.
 You also have plenty of immobilise options for backwarg.
 7. W4 Cairn - This build is effective on this fight.
 Stay in shroud and stack alacrity when he is bouncing around/out of reach.
 8. W4 Mursaat Overseer - Its probably good to bring a thief so you can open the door to the next fight.
 9. W4 Samarog - Bring {{ skill(id="13132") }} to break allies free but this is only available on alternate break bars.
 Use {{ skill(id="56898") }} or your shroud CCs if it is not available.